isomerpages/moe-chijsjc/_list-of-ccas/Sports Club.md

 </div>
 <p></p>
 <h4><strong>About</strong></h4>
-<p>In Sports Club, we believe in promoting values through sports.&nbsp;&nbsp;
+<p>The Sports Club nurtures students’ joy and interest in sports, encouraging
-Through the Sports Club experience, members learn to play a variety of sports, such as Tchoukball, Floorball and Frisbee.
-Student Leaders in Sports Club are given opportunities to plan and lead training sessions for the junior members, which help them to hone their leadership skills.&nbsp;
+active and healthy lifestyles beyond school.
+Through activities such as Tchoukball, Football and Flying Disc, members build confidence, resilience and teamwork while fostering camaraderie and a strong sense of community.
-Our members also have opportunities to represent the school in competitions such as the National Inter-School Tchoukball Competitions and National Orienteering Competition.</p>
+They also take on leadership roles in planning activities, represent the school in competitions like the National Inter-School Tchoukball Championship, and promote inclusivity, friendship and giving back through their passion for sports.</p>
 <h4><strong>Objectives</strong></h4>
 <ul data-tight="true" class="tight">
 <li>